-Get ready to be dazzled by a sneak peek of our sensational 2023 Conference Program!
-While we're keeping some details under wraps for now, we're confident you'll be thrilled to discover that our Conference agenda is bursting with cutting-edge learning experiences and thought-provoking discussions.
-Stay tuned for more exciting updates!
+Get ready to be dazzled by our sensational 2023 conference program!
+We're confident you'll be thrilled to discover that our conference agenda is bursting with cutting-edge learning experiences and thought-provoking discussions.

 Don't forget to register you or your staff separately for the ASPECT in-person one-day workshop: Mental Health Strategies for CDPs.